UNINETTSigma2/documentation/jobs/projects_accounting.md

   the GPU factor is 16 units per GPU.
 This means that when one reserves 1 GPU on Betzy the billing is equivalent to reserving 16 CPU cores.

+### Olivia

+- The `normal` partition: the memory factor is 0.3399205 units per GiB.
+Thus the memory cost of a job asking for all memory on a node will be 256, the number of CPUs on the node.

+- The `accel` partition: the memory factor is 0.3824106 units per GiB.
+Thus the memory cost of a job asking for all memory on a node will be 288, the number of CPUs on the node.
+The GPU factor is 0, because the GPU usage will be accounted separately, in addition to the cpu and memory usage.

 ## Finding out how many billing units your job consumes